-- Slide the deck the rest of the way on the deck arms. - 7.
-Install the hitch pin through the hole on the end of each support arm to lock the deck in place (refer to Deck Counterweight Spring Installation photo).
-Two (2) hitch pins are included in the Owner's Packet of materials. - Raise the mower body (instead of lifting the front of deck) and clip the counterweight springs to the receptacle on front of body.
+- 6. Slide the deck the rest of the way on the deck arms. - Install the hitch pin through the hole on the end of each support arm to lock the deck in place (refer to Deck Counterweight Spring Installation photo).
+Two (2) hitch pins are included in the Owner's Packet of materials. - 8.
+Raise the mower body to the tilt-up position, and then raise the front of the deck and clip the counterweight springs to the receptacle on front of body.
 Lower the body to tension the springs.
 (Refer to Deck Counterweight Spring Installation photo.)